scarlehoff/pybliotecario/src/pybliotecario/backend/readme.md

 One of the nice features of the pybliotecario is to set up automatic communications with your telegram account.
 For telegram there was an automatic fill in for the user id.
 Eventually I will do the same for facebook, but since this is a bit more of a niche user, for now it has to be done manually.
-Luckily it quite easy to do, just send a message from the user you want to set as default.
+Luckily it is quite easy to do, just send a message from the user you want to set as default.
 Among the many different fields, there will be the `chat_id` field, which will be a long number.

 ```config